HOW DOES THERAPY FOR ANXIETY WORK?

 We use a really practical approach of teaching skills and tools that you can start using right away.
 By lowering your day to day stress, we will free up space to work on the root issue of building confidence.
 Our goal is long term change, so you can tackle any challenge life throws at you.

-— Ayelet Krieger, Clinical Psychologist in Berkeley, CA
+— Elyse Gong, Clinical Social Worker in Berkeley, CA